Disney riverboats: Tokyo Disneyland

 Tokyo Disneyland's Mark Twain riverboat is so large that it is required by law to be registered.
 Its home port is listed as Urayasu.
-The steam engine machinery used on this riverboat are from the now-destroyed Admiral Joe Fowler Riverboat at the Magic Kingdom.
+The steam engine machinery used on this riverboat is from the now-destroyed Admiral Joe Fowler Riverboat at the Magic Kingdom.
 From the time of its opening until September 2006 its sponsor was Nippon Suisan Kaisha.

 Technical

 Mark Twain riverboat burns biodiesel fuel in its boiler, heating water into steam, which is routed to two pistons that turn the paddlewheel.
 Spent exhaust is then routed back to the boiler.
 The riverboat is guided through the Rivers of America via an I-beam track, which is hidden beneath the green and brown dyed water.
 The boat draws only 18 in of water, as the 'river' is rather shallow.
 At its deepest point it is less than 8 feet near the switch at Fowler's Harbor, where it resides when not in operation.
 The boat uses fresh water from a tank on board to prevent contaminants from the water in the Rivers of America fouling the boiler.